musa-509-spring-2023/assignment02/README.md

     Discuss your accessibility metric and how you arrived at it below:

     **Description:**
+    With the bus stops that has wheelchair boarding, I calculate the accessible ratio by dividing number of bus stops with boarding by those without.
+Then the area ratio is calculated by the ratio between accessible bus stops to the neighborhood area.
+Then to obtain the accessibility metric, I assign a weight of 0.8 to the accessible ratio and 0.2 to the area ratio based on their importance.
 6. What are the _top five_ neighborhoods according to your accessibility metric?

 7. What are the _bottom five_ neighborhoods according to your accessibility metric?